S3B4S/advent-of-code-2022/README.md

 ## Installing Deno

-To install deno, follow the instructions on the [deno website](https://deno.land/manual@v1.28.3/getting_started/installation).
+To install Deno, follow the instructions on the [Deno website](https://deno.land/manual@v1.28.3/getting_started/installation).

 ## Usage with Deno